 Bilateral agreements on emission reductions and carbon storage abroad

 Switzerland intends to reduce its greenhouse gas emissions to net zero by 2050.
-For hard-to-cut emissions, the Federal Council's long-term climate strategy proposes the use of carbon capture and storage (CCS) and negative emission technologies (NET).
+For hard-to-cut emissions, the Federal Council's long-term climate strategy and its report proposes the use of carbon capture and storage (CCS) and negative emission technologies (NET) (CO2 capture, removal and storage).
 Switzerland intends to cooperate with various countries in this respect.
-International agreements will thus establish the legal framework for carbon storage abroad to be counted towards Switzerland's climate target.
+International agreements will thus establish the framework for carbon storage abroad to be counted towards Switzerland's climate target.